vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Why has one of my customers been charged twice for the same payment?

+Once in a while a customer claims they have "paid double", "paid twice" or similar.

 This does not happen, except in _extremely_ rare cases where multiple services, both at Vipps, banks, PSPs, etc fail simultaneously.
 In practice: This does not happen.

 The most common reason for misunderstanding is that customers do not understand the difference between a _reservation_ and a _payment_ and/or that some banks do not present this to their customers in a way that the customer understands.
-Users may see both a reservation and a charge, and think that they have paid twice.
+Some banks will display the reservation of a payment even _after_ the payment has been captured.
+This may lead some customers into thinking that both the reservation and the capture are payments, and that they have paid twice.

 Most banks manage to do this properly, but apparently not all.